Discovery (NASDAQ:DISCA) PT Raised to $61.00

-Discovery (NASDAQ:DISCA) last announced its quarterly earnings results on Sunday, February 21st.
-The company reported $0.76 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.72 by $0.04.
-The business had revenue of $2.88 billion for the quarter, compared to the consensus estimate of $2.83 billion.
+Discovery (NASDAQ:DISCA) last issued its quarterly earnings results on Sunday, February 21st.
+The company reported $0.76 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.72 by $0.04.
 Discovery had a return on equity of 20.76% and a net margin of 13.36%.
-The business’s revenue was up .3% on a year-over-year basis.
-During the same quarter last year, the business posted $0.98 EPS.
-As a group, equities analysts forecast that Discovery will post 3.17 earnings per share for the current fiscal year.
+The company had revenue of $2.88 billion for the quarter, compared to the consensus estimate of $2.83 billion.
+During the same period last year, the business posted $0.98 earnings per share.
+The firm’s revenue was up .3% compared to the same quarter last year.
+As a group, analysts anticipate that Discovery will post 3.17 EPS for the current fiscal year.

-In other news, Director John C. Malone sold 550,000 shares of the firm’s stock in a transaction on Thursday, December 3rd.
-The stock was sold at an average price of $28.61, for a total transaction of $15,735,500.00.
-Following the completion of the sale, the director now directly owns 787,359 shares of the company’s stock, valued at approximately $22,526,340.99.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Company insiders own 5.88% of the company’s stock.
+In other Discovery news, Director John C. Malone sold 550,000 shares of the stock in a transaction on Thursday, December 3rd.
+The shares were sold at an average price of $28.61, for a total value of $15,735,500.00.
+Following the sale, the director now directly owns 787,359 shares in the company, valued at $22,526,340.99.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, General Counsel Savalle Sims sold 30,951 shares of the business’s stock in a transaction on Tuesday, February 23rd.
+The shares were sold at an average price of $51.20, for a total transaction of $1,584,691.20.
+The disclosure for this sale can be found here.
+Over the last three months, insiders have sold 1,258,656 shares of company stock valued at $48,753,613.
+5.88% of the stock is currently owned by insiders.

-Institutional investors have recently modified their holdings of the company.
-Grimes & Company Inc. acquired a new stake in shares of Discovery in the fourth quarter worth $11,435,000.
-Hartford Investment Management Co. boosted its position in shares of Discovery by 11.0% in the fourth quarter.
-Hartford Investment Management Co. now owns 18,004 shares of the company’s stock worth $542,000 after buying an additional 1,777 shares during the period.
-Point72 Hong Kong Ltd acquired a new stake in shares of Discovery in the third quarter worth $201,000.
-Alps Advisors Inc. acquired a new stake in shares of Discovery in the third quarter worth $247,000.
-Finally, State of Michigan Retirement System boosted its position in shares of Discovery by 16.2% in the third quarter.
-State of Michigan Retirement System now owns 47,465 shares of the company’s stock worth $1,033,000 after buying an additional 6,600 shares during the period.
-40.84% of the stock is owned by institutional investors and hedge funds.

 Discovery, Inc operates as a media company in the United States and internationally.
 The company operates in two segments, U.S. Networks and International Networks.
 The company owns and operates various television networks under the Discovery Channel, TLC, Animal Planet, Investigation Discovery, Science Channel, MotorTrend, Food Network, HGTV, Travel Channel, TVN, DIY Network, Cooking Channel, Discovery Family Channel, American Heroes Channel, Destination America, Discovery Life, Discovery en Espanol, Discovery Familia, Great American Country, ID, the Oprah Winfrey Network, Eurosport, Discovery Kids, DMAX, and Discovery Home & Health brands, as well as other regional television networks.